GermaniaKG/RedirectUnauthorized/README.md

 **This package is distilled from legacy code.
 You certainly do not want this in your production code.**

 This PSR-style Middleware checks if a Response object status code is *401 Unauthorized* and stores the current *Request URI* in a *Aura.Session Segment*.
 If the user is authenticated (i.e. login successful, *204 No Content*), he will be redirected to this very URI as his start URL.
+The redirect status code is 301.

 ####In particular